thealmarques/thealmarques/README.md

 <br />
 <br />

 Hi, I'm André Marques, a Full Stack Developer 🚀 from Portugal, currently working at Sky.
-I have a special interest in web development where I'm always trying to learn new things.
+I have a special interest in web development where I'm always trying to learn new skills.

 <br />